tippexs/tippexs.github.io/_posts/2017-05-19-docker-mlkit-windows-setup.markdown

   Windows10 Pro with Hyper-V and 60min of your time.

-Today I tried or better I installed the components are necessary to run Dockers mobyprojekt and linuxkit on windows.
+Today, I tried or better I installed the components are necessary to run Dockers mobyprojekt and linuxkit on windows.

 Before we can start building an image we should check a couple of pre-requirements first.
 I will also describe how to use GitBash or PowerShell to fire commands and stuff like that.
 So keep reading :).